matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/bridging-funds.md

 # Bridging funds

-This section is under development. it will be updated soon.
+This section is under development.
+It will be updated soon.